mhajas/keycloak-workshop/README.md

    - Realm `riviera-dev-realm`
    - Clients for all application we will use in this workshop
    - Roles `admin` and `user`
-   - Users `admin` (with role `admin`) and `user` (with role `user`) with passwords `admin` and `user`.
+   - Users `admin` (with roles `user` and `admin`) and `user` (with role `user`) with passwords `admin` and `user`.

    Keycloak needs to be aware of locations of each application it is securing, therefore the file `keycloak/k8s-resources/keycloak-realm-import.yaml` needs to be updated with the actual URLs (Note this step can be done later in the Keycloak admin console).
 Look for the comment `# REPLACE WITH APPLICATION_URL` and replace the URLs with actual values.
-Note in some cases you need to append `/*` to the URL.
+Note the comment sometimes contains information to append `/*` to the URL.
    Then execute the following command:
     ```bash
     kubectl -n keycloak-namespace apply -f keycloak/k8s-resources/keycloak-realm-import.yaml